 Telford and Wrekin Council undertook non- automatic (passive) monitoring of NO2 at 20 sites during 2016.
-Error!
-Reference source not found. in Appendix A shows the details of the sites.
+Appendix A shows the details of the sites.
 Further details on Quality Assurance/Quality Control (QA/QC) for the diffusion tubes, including bias adjustments and any other adjustments applied (e.g. "annualisation" and/or distance correction), are included in Appendix C.